 Author: Candice Crane

-Candice Crane has 15 years of sales and operations experience in a variety of markets and is currently VP of Dealer Solutions at Hireology.
-Previously she was the Organizational Development Director of a large automotive group in the Midwest, where she designed and led a transformational change that improved the customer experience and reduced employee turnover by replacing the F&I silo with cross-functionally trained recent college graduates.
-Candice has extensive experience in Talent Management and is considered a SME in recruiting and retention strategies for high-turnover environments.
-Candice is a graduate of the University of Wisconsin-Madison and holds a M.S. in Organizational Development.
+Candice Crane has 15 years of sales and operations experience in a variety of markets.
+As the Organizational Development Director of a large automotive group in the Midwest, Candice designed and led a transformational change that improved the customer experience and reduced employee turnover by replacing the F&I silo with cross-functionally trained recent college graduates.
+Candice has extensive experience in Talent Management and is considered a SME in recruiting and retention strategies for high turnover environments.
+Candice completed her undergraduate degree from the University of Wisconsin-Madison and holds a M.S. in Organizational Development.